luabagg/concurrent-bogosort/readme.md

 1. The random generator seeder

-This algorithm would perform really better if there was some way to block the random order generator to create
+    This algorithm would perform really better if the random order generator didn't create repeted orderings.

 2. Limit Goroutines

-Limiting the max number of Goroutines would prevent your computer from exploding when trying bigger slice lengths
+    Limiting the max number of Goroutines would prevent your computer from exploding when trying bigger slice lengths.

 ## Contributing

 This project is an open-source project, and contributions from other developers are welcome.
 If you encounter any issues or have suggestions for improvement, please submit them on the project's GitHub page.
-Any new implementation is welcome, and you can choose your preferred language.